2025 New York Giants season: Week 2: at Dallas Cowboys

 Despite a very strong offensive performance in the second half, numerous penalties and mishaps would ultimately cost the Giants the game.
 The Giants drew 21 total flags and were penalized 14 times for a franchise-record 160 yards.
 On their opening drive after a flag wiped off a 67-yard return for Gunner Olszewski, left tackle James Hudson III committed four penalties, the most for a player on a single drive since 2000.
 His fourth penalty was especially costly as Wan'Dale Robinson caught a pass for 51 yards and was downed at the 2-yard line, but then Hudson was called for a personal foul after the play which brought the ball 15 yards back to the 17.
 The Giants then had to settle for a field goal to end that drive.
 Hudson was subsequently benched and replaced with Marcus Mbow on the next drive.

 The Giants scored four touchdowns in the game but only once in the red zone in five attempts, when rookie running back Cam Skattebo scored his first NFL touchdown.
-This came right after rookie quarterback Jaxson Dart made his NFL debut early in the fourth quarter, handing the ball off to Skattebo who ran the ball 24 yards to the 1-yard line of Dallas right before scoring on the next play.
+This came right after rookie quarterback Jaxson Dart made his NFL debut early in the fourth quarter, handing the ball off to Skattebo who ran the ball 24 yards to the Cowboys' 1-yard line right before scoring on the next play.

 Down 34–30, Russell Wilson found Malik Nabers for a 48-yard go-ahead touchdown with 25 seconds to go in the fourth quarter, Nabers' second touchdown of the game.
 However, Cowboys kicker Brandon Aubrey would kick a game-tying 64-yard field goal as the clock expired, sending the game into overtime.

-After both teams exchanged possessions in overtime, Russell Wilson threw an interception to Cowboys safety Donovan Wilson, and Aubrey would kick the game-winning 46-yard field goal with four seconds left on the clock, handing the Giants their 9th consecutive loss to Dallas dating back to 2021, the longest active streak in the NFL among divison opponents, as well as their 9th consecutive road loss to Dallas, going back to 2017.
-It is the 11th time in the last 13 seasons the Giants have started 0–2, dating back to 2013.
+After both teams exchanged possessions in overtime, Wilson threw an interception to Cowboys safety Donovan Wilson, and Aubrey would kick the game-winning 46-yard field goal with four seconds left on the clock, handing the Giants their 9th consecutive loss to the Cowboys dating back to 2021, the longest active streak in the NFL among division opponents, as well as their 9th consecutive road loss to the Cowboys, going back to 2017.
+With the loss, they started 0-2 for the second straight year and the 11th time in the last 13 seasons dating back to 2013.
 Additionally, this marked the first time since 2005 that a Giants-Cowboys game went to overtime.